DefiLlama/docs/list-your-project/other-dashboards/README.md

 const methodology = {
   Fees: 'All fees paid by users for swap and bridge tokens via LI.FI.',
-  Revenue: 'Fees are distributed to LI.FI.',
+  Revenue: 'All fees are kept by LI.FI as protocol revenue.',
-  ProtocolRevenue: 'Fees are distributed to LI.FI.',
+  ProtocolRevenue: 'All fees are distributed to LI.FI treasury.', }
-}

 const adapter: SimpleAdapter = {